ISO metric screw thread: Basic profile

 Tables of the derived dimensions for screw diameters and pitches defined in ISO 261 are given in ISO 724.

 Designation

-A metric ISO screw thread is designated by the letter M followed by the value of the nominal diameter D (the maximum thread diameter) and the pitch P, both expressed in millimetres and separated by the multiplication sign, × (e.g. M8×1.25).
+A metric ISO screw thread is designated by the letter M followed by the value of the nominal diameter D (the maximum thread diameter) and the pitch P, both expressed in millimetres and separated by a dash or sometimes the multiplication sign, × (e.g. M8-1.25 or M8×1.25).
 If the pitch is the normally used "coarse" pitch listed in ISO 261 or ISO 262, it can be omitted (e.g. M8).

-The length of a machine screw or bolt is indicated by a following × and the length expressed in millimetres (e.g. M8×1.25×30 or M8×30).
+The length of a machine screw or bolt is indicated by an × and the length expressed in millimetres (e.g. M8-1.25×30 or M8×30).

 Tolerance classes defined in ISO 965-1 can be appended to these designations, if required (e.g. M500– 6g in external threads).
 External threads are designated by lowercase letter, g or h.
 Internal threads are designated by upper case letters, G or H.